 At Heronsgate, we regularly update our corridor displays to reflect the breadth and depth of learning that happens in school.
-Please browse through the photos in the gallery below to get a taste of all that’s been going on this Summer term!
+Please browse through the photos in the gallery below to get a taste of all that’s been going on this Spring term!

 On Monday 19th March 2018, Year 4 went to find out about the Romans in Britain on their trip to look at artefacts at the British Museum.
 We particularly enjoyed looking at the Emperors’ heads on coins and searching for different representations of animals on jewellery and pottery.
 The gladiator helmet was a real hit!